leisurelyrcxf/cmoult/cmoult/CMoult.md

 ```

 #####2.4.1.7 Update Struct
-Similar to update buffer, but instead providing new values, a transform function pointer is provided as a parameter to do the transformation.
+Similar to update buffer, but instead of providing new values, a transform function is provided as a parameter to do the transformation.

-In the pointer case, cause new memory could be allocated and pointer redirection is used, thus increasing the size of the struct is possible, i.e., add or remove member from struct is also possible.
-Otherwise, increasing or keeping the size of the struct is not possible, but descreasing it is possible.
+In the pointer case, cause new memory could be allocated and pointer redirection is used, thus increasing the size of the struct is possible, e.g., add members to struct is possible.
+In the non-pointed case, increasing the size of the struct is not possible, but descreasing or keeping the size is still possible.

 E.g., for variable like `struct some_struct s`, if we modify `some_struct` to `some_struct_2`, if size of `some_struct_2` is bigger than `some_struct`, then the update is not doable (if size of `some_struct_2` is smaller than or equal to `some_struct`, then it's still doable).
 But for variable like `struct some_struct* s`, no matter what the size of the new struct `some_struct_2` is, the udpate is always doable.
 So if users want to use this version of Cmoult and want to add member to exsiting struct at runtime, it must program in a more Cmoult way, i.e., for struct variable, always allocate it in heap other than stack.
 ```CPP